gawsoftpl/rest-client-framework/README.md

 # About
-Rest client framework for your api client
+Rest client framework for your api client.
+In below example how to use this simple script

+Write quick your api client
 # Example

 ```js